 We really value the input of Helen & Douglas House, from spending time there as a family making memories and getting a good night sleep while Max is cared for, to knowing we have someone we can call 24 hours a day for expert advice or just a chat.’

-‘The work The Duchess of Cornwall does as a Patron of Helen & Douglas House, who offer respite and much more, for families and children with complex medical conditions, is truly remarkable and uplifting.
+‘The work the former Duchess of Cornwall did as a Patron of Helen & Douglas House, who offer respite and much more, for families and children with complex medical conditions, is truly remarkable and uplifting.
 I cannot imagine how my life would be without the assistance and support Helen & Douglas House provide.
-And, with the engagement of HRH Duchess of Cornwall, it has made this Christmas truly feel special!’
+And, with the engagement of the former HRH Duchess of Cornwall, it has made this Christmas truly feel special!’

 ‘Helen & Douglas House is a very special place and they have made a huge difference to us all since Pippa has been under their care.
 Advice and support are never more than a phone call away and respite stays make such a difference to the whole family because we can all spend quality time together as mum, dad and big brother without being on constant alert and call to care for all her complex needs.
 Helen & Douglas House provides wonderful medical care and support whilst also enabling children to have experiences they may not otherwise have, in a safe environment where we know we can turn to for help if and when it’s needed.
 As well as being there during the hard times, It’s filled with so much love and smiles too, which mean the world to families under their care’.